-Rather than focussing on striving for happiness, it teaches you to undermine struggle, avoidance and loss using mindfulness, acceptance, cognitive defusion and a focus on values-based living.
+Rather than focusing on striving for happiness, it teaches you to undermine struggle, avoidance and loss using mindfulness, acceptance, cognitive defusion and a focus on values-based living.

 Isn’t it amazing to think that by changing your relationship with your thoughts and feelings, you can transcend both physical and emotional pain?